 6-8 cherry tomatoes, quartered

 1/4 cup shredded cheddar cheese (optional)

 In a large skillet, preferably non-stick, heat the oil over medium-high heat.
 Wait for oil to heat before plopping in food, about 2 minutes.
 The pan might smoke a little, that’s okay.

 Add potatoes and onion; cook, stirring occasionally, until the potatoes start to crisp (about 4-6 minutes).
 Stir in zucchini and cooked sausage; cook another 4-6 minutes or until the zucchini is softened but not mushy.

 Stir in the red peppers, tomatoes, salt and pepper and give it a gentle stir to combine.

 Reduce heat to medium.
 Using a wooden spoon, make 4 wells in the mixture and break an egg in each well.
-Cover the pan and cook until egg whites are set and yolks begin to thicken, about 3 minutes (longer if you prefer less runny eggs)
+Cover the pan and cook until egg whites are set and yolks begin to thicken, about 3 minutes (longer if you prefer firmer eggs)

-Serve one egg with surrounding vegetables sprinkled with cheese, if using.
+Serve one egg with surrounding vegetables (approx 1 cup-ish) sprinkled with cheese, if using.

 Eat well and respect your body!
 Your life depends on it.

 These are items I use and recommend.
 I participate in the Amazon Affiliates program so if you make a purchase using my links, I could make a small commission to help fund the cost of running this blog.
 Thank you!